HoGentTIN/dsai-glossary/docs/en/sample.md

 A **sample** is a subset from a population on which the research is conducted.

-Under certain circumstances (TODO: central limit theorem) you may assume that results obtained in the sample also apply to the population as a whole.
+Under [certain circumstances](central-limit-theorem.md), you may assume that results obtained in the sample also apply to the population as a whole.

 A "good" sample has several properties: